Ed Snider: Nonprofit organizations

 In 1985, Snider was one of the founding contributors of the Ayn Rand Institute (ARI), which was established by the philosopher Leonard Peikoff to promote Rand's philosophy of Objectivism.
 In 1990, after a dispute between ARI and philosopher David Kelley, Snider became a backer of Kelley's rival organization, the Institute for Objectivist Studies (now known as The Atlas Society).

 In 2003, Snider became a founding board member of the National Foundation for Celiac Awareness (now named Beyond Celiac).
 He continued to support the organization until his death in 2016.

 In 2005, Snider created the Ed Snider Youth Hockey Foundation to provide a means to reach inner-city, resource lacking children in the Philadelphia area and provide them with the opportunity to learn to play hockey.

 In 2014, Snider donated $5 million to the University of Maryland to create the Ed Snider Center for Enterprise and Markets, a part of the Robert H. Smith School of Business that educates students about capitalism, markets, and enterprise.

-Snider also created The Snider Foundation, a charitable family foundation, which continues to operate after his death.
-The foundation donates millions of dollars annually to causes he believed in, including Jewish causes, conservative political organizations, and educational programs.
+Snider also created The Snider Foundation, a charitable family foundation, which continued to operate after his death.
+The foundation donated millions of dollars annually to causes he believed in, including Jewish causes and educational programs.